polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 are far more likely to go around your defenses than through them.

-The other weakness was the "jack-of-all-trades" Elasticsearch server that we discovered and exploited; it's the utility box you may have that runs various random services, maybe acts as a bastion host or testing ground, and nobody quite manages it or knows what it is used for.
+The other weakness was the "jack-of-all-trades" Elasticsearch server that we discovered and exploited.
+It's an example of a utility box that runs various random services - maybe acts as a bastion host or testing ground - and nobody quite manages it or knows what it is used for.
 This server is as weak as its weakest service; and because it is not purpose-managed, it can be difficult to keep track of what is running on it and ensure all services are patched and secured.
-If you have one of these servers floting around somewhere, you might want to think twice about keeping it - it may very well be the chink in your armor.
+If you have one of these servers floating around somewhere, you might want to think twice about keeping it - it may very well be the chink in your armor.